International Paper Co Earnings - Q1 2026 Analysis & Highlights

 • The company is strengthening its footprint through investments to support long-term profitable growth.

-• The company is pursuing an 80/20 approach to sharpen attention on the most important value drivers, reducing complexity and improving execution.
+• The 80/20 approach continues to sharpen attention on the most important value drivers, reducing complexity and improving execution across the company.

-• The company has increased run rate savings from approximately $160 million to more than $200 million in total for EMEA.
+• The company has increased run rate savings in EMEA from approximately $160 million to more than $200 million in total.

 • Financial Guidance and Outlook